 The Careers programme starts at Toynbee in Year 7 when we ask you to reflect on your skills, goals and targets as well as assess your performance when working individually or in groups.

 Exciting times!
 Now you are able to start shaping your curriculum by choosing your option subjects for your GCSEs.
 Special events and information evenings are arranged for you and your parents so that you can make these important decisions together.
 You need to consider what you want to do in the future and keep your options as broad as possible so that you do not cut off any ‘career avenues.’

 Your GCSEs begin and so do a variety of work based experiences such as 'Mock Interview Day’ where adults from local businesses come into school and interview you and talk about your CV as well as your plans for the future.
 You are also offered the opportunity to attend either of the 'Careers Fairs’ in the Summer & Autumn term.

 REMEMBER to arrange your Work Experience Placement, otherwise you will be in school!

 Local sixth form colleges lead assemblies in the Autumn term and all pupils are encouraged to attend taster days and events at the colleges they are thinking of applying to.
-We also hold two ‘Careers Fairs’ in the evening in October and the Summer term, so that pupils and parents can consider all the training and apprenticeship routes on offer.
+We also hold an annual ‘Careers Fairs’ in October, so that pupils and parents can consider all the training and apprenticeship routes on offer.
 Local universities as well as local services such as Hants Fire & Rescue, Police, Army, Hair & Beauty etc. attend so that you can learn and research your options for 'post Toynbee life’ as much as possible.
-You are given lots of support by your tutor, the school Careers Co-ordinator, our external Careers Guidance Team and 1:1 Careers Interviews to make the transfer from Toynbee to elsewhere as smooth as possible.
+You are given lots of support by your tutor, the school Careers Leader, our external Careers Guidance Team and 1:1 Careers Interviews to make the transfer from Toynbee to elsewhere as smooth as possible.